Moliholy/ethereum-exchange/README.md

 | Unitialized storage pointers    | `memoery` and `storage` explicitly set                       |
 | Floating points precision       | Numerators are large enough                                  |
 | Tx.origin authentication        | `tx.origin` is not used at all                               |

+## Upgrade patterns

+The following measures could have been implemented:

+- Leave a contract only for storage, and others only with the logic so that it is unlikely to heave to migrate the data.
+- Some libraries could have been used to encapsulate the logic.
+- Communication between the exchanger and the oracle could have been made using an interface to abstract implementation details.